Project-YXKJ/SilverStarSCS.Docs/source/function/backtack.rst

     -Max  4500
     -Min  50
     -Unit  spm
-    -Description  Maximum Speed of 1 stitch when bartack or W-sewing.
+    -Description  Maximum Speed of 1 stitch when backtack or W-sewing.

 .. option:: O13

     -Max  4500
     -Min  50
     -Unit  spm
-    -Description  Maximum Speed of 2 stitch when bartack or W-sewing.
+    -Description  Maximum Speed of 2 stitch when backtack or W-sewing.

 .. option:: O14

     -Max  4500
     -Min  50
     -Unit  spm
-    -Description  Maximum Speed of 3 stitch when bartack or W-sewing.
+    -Description  Maximum Speed of 3 stitch when backtack or W-sewing.

 .. option:: O41